trevorbicewebdesign/Mothership/README.md

 ### Invoice Lifecycle Status Levels
 - **Draft**: The invoice is being created and is not yet finalized.
 - **Opened**: The invoice has been finalized and sent to the client and is awaiting payment.
-- **Cancelled**: The invoice has been cancelled and is no longer valid.
+- **Cancelled**: The invoice has been canceled and is no longer valid.
 - **Closed**: The invoice has been paid and is considered complete.

 ### Invoice Payment Status Levels